MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 # Summary

 - Support user specified order by in Kafka upsert sources in a limited capacity.
 If users want to specify custom ordering which is semantically meaningful to them, there's currently no easy way to do that.
 They could potentially use `ENVELOPE NONE` along with a `DISTINCT ON` view to get similar results, but it's cumbersome and lacks the automatic compaction on keys with normal `ENVELOPE UPSERT`.
-- Currently, will limit the scope to allow only `ORDER BY` the `TIMESTAMP` metadata field behind an unsafe flag.
+- Currently, will limit the scope to allow only `ORDER BY` the `TIMESTAMP` metadata field.
 Depending upon user feedback this can later be expanded to support expressions and extractions from other columns like `HEADERS`.

 # Scope